aberdjeghloul/KATA.Supermarket/README.md

 3) Items should have a price

-I'm using Factory pattern to build an item which it has a name,  a price and a unique id
+I'm using Factory pattern to build an item which it has a name,  a price and a unique id Then now I'm using Factory Pattern to build cans of something in my Grocery and then refactor library and test projects